Echo, Vascular and Nuclear

 Systolic Filling Fraction

-Hepatic Vein Waveform
+VS/VD Hepatic Vein Ratio

 By measuring the velocity of the S-wave and D-wave, we can obtain a simple ratio to help indicate if an elevated RAP is present.